 The proceeds of the loan were disbursed into escrow accounts held in trust to be used to pay the issuance costs for the revenue bonds, to construct the Northwest Detention Center and to establish debt service and other reserves.
+No payments were made during the thirty-nine weeks ended September 30, 2007 in relation to the WEDFA bond indenture.
+As of September 30, 2007, the remaining balance of the debt service requirement is \$47.8 million, of which \$5.1 is due within the next 12 months.

-Included in non-current restricted cash equivalents and investments is \$5.9 million as of April 1, 2007 as funds held in trust with respect to the Northwest Detention Center for debt service and other reserves.
+As of September 30, 2007, \$6.7 million is included in non-current restricted cash equivalents and investments as funds held in trust with respect to the Northwest Detention Center for debt service and other reserves.